 Cultivated as early as 4,000 B.C., almonds are native to central and southwest Asia and were introduced to California in the 1840’s.
 Almonds (Prunus dolcis) are prized for use in candies, baked goods and confections, and for the oil processed from the nut.
 These stone fruits from growing almond trees are also reputed to aid in a number of physical ills and are used in folk remedies for everything from cancer treatment to corns to ulcers.
 As popular as they are, what about growing them in the home landscape?

 How to Grow an Almond Tree

-When growing almond trees, it is helpful to know that the trees don’t tolerate overly wet soil and are extremely susceptible to spring frost.
+When growing almond trees, it’s helpful to know that the trees don’t tolerate overly wet soil and are extremely susceptible to spring frost.
 They thrive in mild, wet winters and hot, dry summers in full sun.
-If your region does not fall within these parameters, it’s unlikely an almond tree will set fruit for you.
+If your region doesn’t fall within these parameters, it’s unlikely an almond tree will set fruit for you.

 Almond trees are deep rooted and should be planted in deep, fertile and well-draining sandy loam.
 Almond trees should be planted 19 to 26 feet apart and irrigated despite the fact that the trees are drought tolerant.
 An application of nitrogen and organic fertilizer will aid in growth.
 These trees have high nitrogen (N) and phosphorus (P) requirements.

 To plant the almond tree, dig a hole wider than deep and make sure the roots fit easily into the depth of the hole, then water in deeply.
 You may need to stake the little tree if you live in a windy area, but remove the stakes after a year or so to allow the tree proper growth.